karanmhatre/daily-art/readme.md

 - Seed the Database with dummy content

 ## Roapmap
-- Design for "About Daily Art" page
+- About "Daily Art" page
 - Design for "Invite" page
-- Design for "Suggestions" page
+- Design for suggestions page
-- Design for "Archives" page
+- Design for Archives
 - Make "Topic" for each day sticky on scroll.
 Like name on instagram.
 - Native commenting system
 - Members listing page